Flavor: Aromatic hints of cinnamon and clove. Full-bodied, complex, substantial character. Mellow, soothing finish.

 Harvest: Hand picked in small batches.
-Spring 2017.
+Summer 2017.
 Sun Moon Lake, Nantou, Taiwan.

 Red Jade Tea - also known as Taiwan Tea No. 18, brews a rich, full-bodied tea with subtle hints of clove, cinnamon and mint in its complex composition.

 The character of Red Jade is unique among black teas, while still possessing a classic black tea quality.
 It is another exemplary selection on the Eco-Cha menu in that it is sustainably produced with low-impact farming methods and minimal processing.
 If you are a black tea lover, you deserve a sampling of this unique strain of tea.